nickjohnson13/Plant_FinanceSE/docs/tutorial.rst

     :start-after: # 5 ---
     :end-before: # 5 ---

 The plant finance model depends on the costs of the turbine, balance of station, expected operational expenditures, energy production and a few financial parameters.
-The default settings for the financial parameters are used so no inputs are specified.
+The default settings for the financial parameters are used - including a fixed charge rate for coe, the tax rate for opex tax deductions, and a boolean for whether it is offshore or land-based.

 .. literalinclude:: examples/example.py
     :start-after: # 6 ---